 Computational Sciences

-- Biomedical Informatics/Computer Science 576, “Introduction to Bioinformatics” (3 cr., Fall)
+- Biostatistics & Medical Informatics /Computer Science 576, “Introduction to Bioinformatics” (3 cr., Fall)

-- Biomedical Informatics/Computer Science 776, “Advanced Bioinformatics” (3 cr., Spring)
+- Biostatistics & Medical Informatics /Computer Science 776, “Advanced Bioinformatics” (3 cr., Spring)

-- Biostatistics and Medical Informatics 826, “Statistical Methods for Microbiome Data Analysis” (2 cr., Spring)
+- Biostatistics and Medical Informatics 826, “Special Topics in Biostatistics and Biomedical Informatics” (2 cr., Spring)

 - Chemistry 622, “Organic Analysis” (2 cr., Fall)